ETS-Next-Gen/writing_observer/docs/workshop.md

 cp learning_observer/learning_observer/creds.yaml.example learning_observer/creds.yaml
 ```

 Edit this file (e.g. `emacs learning_observer/creds.yaml`).

+#### User Authentication

+As a research platform, the Learning Observer supports many authentication schemes, since it's designed for anything from small cognitive labs and user studies (with no log-in) to large-scale school deployments (e.g. integrating with Google Classroom).
+This is pluggable.

-For this workshop, we will disable Google authentication, and allow us to use the system with no authentication:
+For this workshop, we will disable Google authentication, and set the system up so we can use it with with no authentication:

 ```yaml
 auth: